SystemJargon/pi-hole/dynamic-big-list/README.md

 ## Update Frequency of list/s

-Any list/s in this folder should be updated regularly and automatically in an ideal world / best efforts.

-A date and time stamp should be added to the list/s at the top to show, "last updated".
+A date and time stamp should be added to the list/s at the top to show, "last updated" or likewise.

 ----